 - Dilution: It’s possible that customers who would pay your higher price will find ways to buy at your lower price.

 - Backlash: If you’re not careful, higher paying customers may not see the value they are receiving from the premium price they are paying and will feel taken advantage of.
 Make sure to keep perceived value in mind when creating and promoting your segmented prices.

 - Stagnation: Don’t make the mistake of implementing your pricing strategy and forgetting it.
 You should always be researching and exploring new ways to add value to your product or service.

 Used properly, the segmentation pricing strategy can be very beneficial.
-But it’s not right for every business, so make sure it’s right for your company before selecting the right pricing strategy.
+However, it’s not the best fit for every business, so make sure it’s right for your company before selecting a pricing strategy.